 Quick Answer: The average cost to move from Massachusetts to California is $4,600-$11,750 depending on the size, route, and timing of the move.
 Hiring a professional moving company will be on the more expensive side.
 Renting a truck or using a moving container will save you money but also require a lot more work.

-After that, understand the factors that affect the price of your cross country move.
+Now, let’s understand the factors that affect the price of your cross-country move.